Linus-Cl/ow_stats_private/readme.md

 ## Overwatch Stats (Private)

 This is a private Overwatch stats dashboard for me and my friends.
 It’s tailored to our sheet format and hosting setup and is not meant as a reusable framework.
 The public, general-purpose version lives in a different repository.

+Feel free to take a look at : https://retrac.pythonanywhere.com/

 Key points:
 - Private codebase, opinionated to our data and workflow.